-Please note that this is a SILVER LEVEL PATTERN; it will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry.
+This pattern will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry.
 Enjoy!

 © 2015 Crochet Cetera by Connie Lee